Cam Talbot: New York Rangers

-Talbot played the 2011–12 season with Connecticut, but after Connecticut was eliminated from the AHL playoffs, Talbot was added to the Rangers' Stanley Cup playoff roster.
-After the 2012–13 Whale season, he was again added to the Rangers' playoff roster.
-Talbot was again called up to the Rangers on October 15, 2013, after Martin Biron was demoted to the AHL, finding himself a place in the NHL for the first time as the backup to starter Henrik Lundqvist.
-Talbot made his on-ice NHL debut on October 24 in a 2–1 loss to the Philadelphia Flyers.
+He began the 2013–14 season with the renamed Hartford Wolf Pack.
+Talbot was called up to the Rangers on October 15, 2013, after Martin Biron was demoted to the AHL, finding himself a place in the NHL for the first time as the backup to starter Henrik Lundqvist.
+He made his on-ice NHL debut on October 24 in a 2–1 loss to the Philadelphia Flyers.
 His first NHL win came in his next game, against the Detroit Red Wings, on October 26, 2013, and he earned his first NHL shutout against the Montreal Canadiens on November 16, 2013.
-In the 2014 playoffs, Talbot twice entered to relieve Lundqvist en route to the Rangers' Eastern Conference title before ultimately falling to the Los Angeles Kings in the Finals.
+He finished the regular season with five games played for Hartford, going 4–0–1 with a .924 save percentage and 2.49 GAA.
+In 21 games with the Rangers, he went 12–6–1, with a .941 save percentage and 1.64 GAA, with three shutouts.
+In the 2014 playoffs, Talbot twice entered to relieve Lundqvist en route to the Rangers' Eastern Conference title before ultimately falling to the Los Angeles Kings in the Cup Final.
+He went 0-1–0 in the two games, with a save percentage of .846 and a GAA of 2.61.

-For the 2014–15 season, Talbot began the year as the Rangers' backup goaltender, and in his first eight games played, he recorded three shutouts, matching his total from the entire previous season.
+For the 2014–15 season, Talbot began the year as the Rangers' backup goaltender.
+On December 20, 2014, he signed a one-year extension worth $1.45 million with the Rangers.
+He took a larger role in February 2015 after Lundqvist went down with a major injury.

-On February 3, 2015, Talbot became New York's temporary starting goaltender after Henrik Lundqvist suffered a vascular injury in his neck area.
 Talbot started 24 of the Rangers' next 26 games (Mackenzie Skapski played the other two) until March 27, when Lundqvist returned to the line-up.
-During Lundqvist's absence, Talbot performed better in net and went 17–4–3.
-Talbot ended the season with a lower GAA (2.21), and a higher save percentage (.926) than Lundqvist (2.25 GAA, .922 save percentage).
+He finished the season with 36 appearances with a 21–9–4 record and a save percentage of .926 and a GAA and .926.
 For his remarkable efforts towards New York's Presidents' Trophy-winning season, he received the Steve McDonald Extra Effort Award on April 6.
+Though he backed up Lundqvist throughout the playoffs, he did not make an appearance as the Rangers advanced to the Eastern Conference finals before being eliminated by the Tampa Bay Lightning.